inertia186/cobblebot/README.md

 connection URL and `COBBLEBOT_RESQUE_NAMESPACE` to isolate CobbleBot's Resque keys from other applications using the same Redis database.

+Rails 7 defaults use SHA-256 for the application key generator.
+The first deployment that includes those defaults invalidates existing encrypted admin session cookies, so operators should expect to sign in again after that deploy.
+No preference or application data is affected.

 Each scheduled watchdog job is a one-shot maintenance pass; it does not sleep or replenish its own queue.
 During that pass, the worker queue policy keeps one pending standby for the five-minute log monitor and, when enabled, IRC.
 Active